Kim Woodburn: Television appearances

 In November 2009, Woodburn was announced as a contestant for the ninth series of I'm a Celebrity...Get Me Out of Here!.
 She finished as runner-up to Gino D'Acampo.
 In March 2010, she appeared on Celebrity Come Dine with Me on Channel 4 alongside Claire Sweeney, Darren Day and Tom O'Connor.
 In 2011, Woodburn became a regular panellist on the Big Brother spin-off series, Big Brother's Bit on the Side.
 In November 2011, she entered the house to set a shopping task which she also judged, while berating the housemates for their hygiene.

-In February 2013, Woodburn teamed up with chef, Rosemary Shrager, and the pair appeared on the fifth series of Let's Dance for Comic Relief as contestants.
+In February 2013, Woodburn teamed up with chef Rosemary Shrager, and the pair appeared on the fifth series of Let's Dance for Comic Relief as contestants.
 They danced to "Diamonds Are a Girl's Best Friend" by Marilyn Monroe.
 They were eliminated by the panel of judges.
 In 2014, Woodburn appeared as a contestant on an episode of The Chase Celebrity Specials.

 In March 2016, Woodburn took part in the second series of Famous, Rich and Homeless for BBC One.
 Her controversial comments on the lives of rough sleepers and some of them that she met led to a dispute between her, the public and the other volunteers on the show.
 In April 2016, Woodburn and her husband, Pete, appeared on Channel 4's A Place in the Sun: Winter Sun in order to find a holiday home in Costa del Sol, which was to be their home during the winter months.
 Their budget was £320,000 and they were shown five two-three bedroom penthouses.
-They put two offers forward of £285,000 and then £295,000 on a apartment but both were turned down by the Norwegian owner.
+They put offers forward of £285,000 and £295,000 on an apartment but both were turned down by the owner.